Dr. Oz made reputation as a surgeon, a fortune as a salesman

 In one in 2015, Oz advised a woman who was concerned about her past partying to try a “liver detox supplement,” adding, “I’ll show you one that I like a lot.”

 He told her that Usana’s Hepasil could “reverse a lot of things that may have happened” to her liver, as first reported by the Los Angeles Times.
-There is little clinical evidence to support the use of these diets, according to the U.S. Department of Health and Human Services.
+There is little clinical evidence to support the use of these dietary supplements, according to the U.S. Department of Health and Human Services.

 Another segment posted on YouTube in 2018 promoted VisionEx.
 Oz said the product could “renourish” the eyes and fight the loss of eyesight before turning to a Usana “scientist that I trust for this issue,” who appeared in the TV studio.